Code-Institute-Submissions/Lomasney-Motors/README.md

  Underneath the company information there is a simple basic map of the company location.

 ### **_Features Left to Implement_**
+- Contact Form & Review modal functionality.
-- COVID 19 Information - how the company have adapted to the new Health & Safety Standards
+- COVID 19 Information - Provide information on how the company have adapted to the new Health & Safety Standards i.e the implementation of social distancing, santising and protecting customers on the premises.
-- Booking service system
+- Booking service system - Allowing users to book a service through an online booking system platform
-- Reward/offers for customers
+- Reward/offers for customers - Providing a signup feature that will allow loyal returning customers to gain acces to exclusive discounts or offers on services, giving back to the customer.
-- GDPR Disclaimer
+- GDPR Disclaimer - Implementing GDPR regulations when dealing with sensitive customer data and privacy.
-- FAQ Page
-- Blog
+- FAQ Page - Including a FAQ section so users can easily find answers to commonly asked questions quickly and with ease saving them time.
+- Blog - An area to include some articles or information on common car issues or tips and tricks
-- Cars for Sale Page
+- Cars for Sale Page - Lomasney Motors sometimes have used cars for sale, developing a section for online perspective buyers
-- CAPTCHA feature on contact form
+- CAPTCHA feature on contact form - Allowing the business to protect against spam
-- Customer database with service history
+- Customer database with service history - This would link up with the rewards for loyalty program and the business would have a database of customer history for ease of access and a user could also see their own car service history.

 ## **Technologies Used**
 ---